jayshreekant/Python-Selenium/README.md

 # Framework Benefits
-Maintainable: Clear separation of page logic and test logic
+1. Maintainable: Clear separation of page logic and test logic
-Scalable: Easy to add new pages and tests
+2. Scalable: Easy to add new pages and tests
-Reliable: Built-in waits and error handling
+3. Reliable: Built-in waits and error handling
-Configurable: Environment-based settings
+4. Configurable: Environment-based settings
-Debuggable: Comprehensive logging and screenshots
+5. Debuggable: Comprehensive logging and screenshots
-Extensible: Easy to add new browsers or features
+6. Extensible: Easy to add new browsers or features

-The framework follows industry best practices and is production-ready for automated testing projects.
-You can customize the configuration, add more page objects, and extend the functionality based on your specific testing needs.RetryClaude does not have the ability to run the code it generates yet.Claude can make mistakes.
-Please double-check responses.
-Sonnet 4CopyPublish# config/config.py import os